 My own father who was born in 1897 of a family that eventually numbered eleven live births which left four survivors.
 My Dad, his brother Jim and two sisters, Cora who was older than Dad, and Jim and Fay who were a year younger than Dad.
 Dad had just gone through his second marriage at twenty six when his Father died.

-First Black Powder Experience
+My First Experience With Black Powder

 When I was around nine or ten, one of my Mother’s brothers showed up for a visit and left us the loan, for several years (it was still at my oldest brothers house when I left for the army), a Colts 1849 belt model percussion revolver bored in thirty one caliber along with a stock of black powder and percussion caps.
 He said he had lost the bullet mold, but had about twenty balls with it.
 We took one of the balls to the hardware and found it was the same diameter as #0 buckshot.
 Since buckshot was made with a different manufacturing process, the balls were always perfectly symmetrical and always the same size and we could buy a bag of 100 for $2.50.